Neinndall/AssetsManager/README.md

 ## ✨ Key Features

+*   **Obtain automatically the new assets from each update:** Efficiently compares local and server hashes to download only new or modified assets from CommunityDragon.
-*   **Advanced WAD File Comparison:** Compare `.wad` archives between two PBE directories to identify new, modified, deleted, or renamed assets.
+*   **WAD Comparison and Backups:** Compare `.wad` archives between two PBE directories to identify new, modified, deleted, or renamed assets.
 Includes a side-by-side visual diff for image changes (`ImageDiffWindow`).
-*   **Portable Comparison Packages:** Save comparison results asynchronously as a lightweight, self-contained package.
+Save comparison results asynchronously as a lightweight, self-contained package.
 This includes only the changed file chunks, allowing for easy sharing and review without the original PBE directories.
-*   **Powerful PBE File Explorer:** Browse game files with a familiar file-tree interface, featuring a highly advanced real-time search to instantly filter results or navigate directly to any file or folder.
+*   **WAD Explorer** Browse game files with a familiar file-tree interface, featuring a highly advanced real-time search to instantly filter results or navigate directly to any file or folder.
 The integrated previewer supports a wide range of formats, including textures (`.tex`, `.dds`), images (`.png`, `.svg`), text, audio, video, and provides a readable visualization for binary `.bin` files.
 *   **3D Model Viewer:** A fully integrated tool to load and inspect 3D models (`.skn`), skeletons (`.skl`), and play animations (`.anm`) directly within the application.

-*   **Automated Asset Downloading:** Efficiently compares local and server hashes to download only new or modified assets from Community Dragon.
-*   **Flexible Asset Filtering:** Customize downloads by excluding file extensions and applying complex URL-based rules.
-*   **Modern & Responsive Architecture:** Built with an event-driven, asynchronous-first approach to ensure a smooth, non-blocking user experience.
-It leverages Dependency Injection (DI) for a clean and maintainable codebase.
+And much more!!

 ## 🦾 Advanced Functionality